Damdev-95/skill2mastery/payscontinum.md

 ## WELCOME TO A NEW DISPENSATION

-You've just been hired as the Cloud Engineer for the Fintech Startup, you've been tasked to design and implement highly-available and scalable infrastructure to support the startegic goals of the company
+You've just been hired as the Cloud Engineer for the Fintech Startup, you've been tasked to design and implement highly-available and scalable infrastructure to support the strategic goals of the company

 # Task 1